digorithm/digorithm.github.io/about.md

 </p>

 <p>
-    Now I'm working at <a href="https://www.cmd.com">Cmd</a>, building distributed systems in the cybersecurity space.
+    Now I'm at <a href="https://www.cmd.com">Cmd</a>, building secure distributed systems in the cybersecurity space.
 </p>

 <p>